 Jan Esterly Herzog has been teaching yoga since 1997 and continues to study with the founder of Anusara Yoga, John Friend as well as other highly recognized teachers.
 Her classes are both uplifting and therapeutic.
 One of her goals as a yoga teacher is to see and help expand the potential in her students for optimal health and energy.
 She enthusiastically and effectively shares safe biomechanical alignment and yoga philosophy inspired by her own yoga practice, her life experiences and by her teachers.
 She has extensive background in anatomy and therapeutics.
 She has helped students heal chronic pain as well as to find increased energy and ease in their lives.
 She also has led many yoga retreats.
 Jan met her husband in yoga class five years ago, and they are now enjoying their daughter, Sarah.
 Jan has earned the qualification of Affiliate Anusara Yoga Teacher and has been a practicing massage therapist for 15 years.

-Sat Inder, E-RYT, began studying yoga at the Solar Yoga Center in 1999 but in 2000 discovered Ashtanga Vinyasa Yoga and quickly realized this practice was his calling.
+Sat Inder, E-RYT, began studying yoga at the Solar Yoga Center in 1999 but in 2000 discovered Ashtanga Yoga and quickly realized this practice was his calling.
 Studying it exclusively until 2008 when he began an in depth study of Anusara yoga with Desiree Rumbaugh to better understand the biomechanics of the body.
 Also in that same year began a study of Kundalini Yoga, which he became certified in 2011.
 In late 2011 he came back to his practice of Ashtanga Yoga which is his current area of study again, coming full circle.
-His classes are full of humor and serious grounding in traditional teachings.
-Be prepared to transform yourself!
+He just recently made his first of many trips to Mysore, South India to study Ashtanga at its source with R. Sharath Jois, the grandson of K. Pattabhi Jois who is now the head of the lineage.
+And whom Sat Inder studied with to begin his practice of Ashtanga.

 Jayme Johns, Jayme began her yoga practice in 2010 and fell in love during her first class.
 Growing up a dancer, she was immediately drawn to the slow dance of body with breath and completed the 2011 Yoga Source Teacher Training and received a Yin yoga certification from Urban Breath in 2012.